-While the idea that people with mental disorders are automatically more violent than the general population has been established as a myth, a stereotype that, thankfully, is being shattered.
-And yet, there are several aspects of untreated bipolar disorder that can lead to an increased risk of domestic violence.
+The idea that people suffering from mental disorders are automatically more violent than the general population has been established as a myth, a stereotype that, thankfully, is being shattered.
+And yet, there are several aspects of untreated bipolar disorder than can lead to an increased risk of domestic violence.

 This is a confusing and frightening situation with emotional and physical repercussions for all involved, so it’s important to understand a few basic facts about bipolar disorder and why treatment is a significant, important step who anyone who might be struggling.

-When individuals suffer from an imbalance or deficiency in this chemical system, they may experience times of extreme depression and times of emotional mania.
+When individuals suffer from an imbalance or deficiency in this chemical system, they may experience moments marked by extreme depression and times of emotional mania.

 Individuals with untreated bipolar disorder are at an increased risk for violent behavior for the following reasons: